List of tribunals in the United Kingdom: Planning inquiries

-Valuation tribunals

-The Valuation Tribunal for England and the Valuation Tribunal for Wales hear appeals concerning Council Tax, non-domestic rates and land drainage rates.

 Pensions

 Board of the Pension Protection Fund

 The Board of the Pension Protection Fund considers applications for compensation to occupational pension schemes, with insolvent employers, that suffer a loss that can be attributable to an offence involving fraud or dishonesty.

 Pensions Ombudsman and Pension Protection Fund Ombudsman

 The Pensions Ombudsman makes binding determinations on complaints concerning occupational and personal pension schemes.

 The Pension Protection Fund Ombudsman can review certain decisions of the Pension Protection Fund and also deals with appeals from decisions of the Financial Assistance Scheme.

 Pensions Regulator

 The Determinations Panel of the Pensions Regulator decides whether to impose sanctions where an investigation has identified breaches of the law or codes of practice relating to pensions, and also considers applications for the Pensions Regulator to use its powers.

 Police and fire fighters pensions appeals tribunals

 The Police Pensions Appeals Tribunal hears appeals against decisions of police authorities to refuse to grant a pension, or to grant a smaller pension than is claimed.

 The Fire Fighters Pensions Appeals Tribunal performs a similar role.